TyckoLab/CloudASM/README.md

-# Cloud-powered, highly-scalable, cluster-free bioinformatics pipeline to call allele-specific methylation on bisulfite-converted whole genomes
+# CloudASM: a cloud-based, ultra-efficient pipeline for mapping allele-specific DNA methylation

+Last updated: October 9, 2019.

 dsub is simply a wrapper around the pipelines API (which uses docker images as execution environments)